-The holiday shopping season starts on Thanksgiving and builds to a crescendo that ends on Christmas.
-Some of the best deals and sales, however, start the following day on Dec.
+Even though the holiday shopping season started early, that doesn’t mean that Christmas Day is a sign it’s all over.
+Some of the best deals and sales are the following day, on Dec.
 26 — called Boxing Day in much of the world.
 A good day-after-Christmas sale can offer shoppers big-time discounts as retailers try to make room for a new year of inventory — but you have to know what to buy.
 Here are some of the best items you can get for less after Christmas.

 Merchandise doesn’t have to be specifically Christmas-themed in order to earn discount status after the holiday.
 Household tape, for example, isn’t especially Christmas-y, but shoppers stock up on it before Christmas to wrap presents.